arshadkazmi42/my-no-sql/README.md

 # my-no-sql

-Easy to use model based MySQL client
+Light weight easy to use MySQL client

 > Give us a :star: if you like our work :heart: